michaeleby1/sparkify-postgres/README.md

 This project models song streaming data for analysis.
 There are two datasets, each initially stored in JSON format: song data and log data.

-I want to model these two datasets in as a star schema to store in a local PostgreSQL server.
+I want to model these two datasets as a star schema to store in a local PostgreSQL server.
 I then want to create an ETL pipeline that takes the JSON files and uploades it to the server.
 This will accomplish two things:

 1. It will logically connect both datasets so user data is related to song data through fact and dimension tables.
 This will allow for the tracking of user activity.